 I receive numerous support requests and questions daily.
 Good communication practices and rules can simplify our work, reduce stress and irritation, and save time.

 1. Please use the support email or marketplace questions tab (I prefer it to Discord).
-Don’t ask for support in the YouTube comment section.
+Don’t ask for support in the YouTube/X comment section.

 2. Be precise and professional.
 Please give me as much information as possible (read: preparing bug report).
-I always respond faster to requests if it’s clear what happened.
+I always respond faster to requests when they are clear and easy to understand.

 3. Be polite and patient; support may take a few days.
-If you don’t hear back, feel free to send your request again or message me on the Marketplace Questions Tab.
+If you don’t hear back, please send your request again or message me on the Marketplace Questions Tab.
 Your message might have gone to spam, or I missed it.

 Now you can report this bug by sending an e-mail to imaginaryblend@gmail.com